TremeschinArchive/ModularMusicVisualizer/docs/RUNNING_ON_WINDOWS.md

 You can't render videos out of this but only visualize real time

 Edit the file `post_processing.py` then run it.
 Don't set a target output video, comment the line by adding a # at the beginning.

+Head back to the original [RUNNING.md](RUNNING.md) for instructions on configuring your own stuff